aphanotus/bread/harissa.yogurt.bread.md

 For the dough:

-- [ ] Microwave the yogurt to warm it to about 110˚F
+- [ ] Microwave the yogurt to warm it to about 110˚F. On our microwave, it's about 90 seconds.
 - [ ] Add about half the flour and all of the yeast.
 Stir to combine.
 Cover the bowl with plastic wrap and set aside for 20 minutes.
 - [ ] Add the rest of the flour, salt, parmesan, sunflower seeds, paprika and harissa.
 - [ ] Knead with the dough hook until smooth and elastic, about 6-8 minutes.